Destinations Greece Athens

 The photographed old town · One afternoon · Never your base

-The Ottoman-and-neoclassical streets at the foot of the Acropolis — bougainvillea, painted shutters, every taverna with a menu in five languages.
-Walk it once at dawn, before the cruise crowds arrive.
-The Anafiotika quarter on the north slope (a tiny pocket built by Cycladic stonemasons in the 1840s) is the only Plaka address that still feels like a village.
-Eat lunch at Klepsidra if you must eat in Plaka at all; everywhere else is doing the tourist menu.
+The old town at the foot of the Acropolis — bougainvillea, painted shutters, menus in five languages.
+Walk it once at dawn, before the cruise crowds.
+Anafiotika, the pocket on the north slope built by Anafi stonemasons in the 1840s, is the only corner that still feels like a village.
+If you must eat here, Klepsidra; everywhere else runs the tourist menu.

 Anafiotika at dawnOne afternoonNot for sleeping